moreh-dev/quickstart/README.md

 ### Training

-You can run each model's training script to fine-tune the model; for example, you can train the llama3 8B model as follows.
+Run the training script to fine-tune the model.
+For example, to train the Llama3 8B model:
-The types of arguments that you can give when you run a script are the same for all scripts.

 ```bash
 python tutorial/train_llama3.py \
   --epochs 1  \